-Test results have shown a reduction of over 30% in fuel consumption.
-We are expecting this percentage to rise with further developments.
-The most desirable outcome was the reduction in exhaust emissions, and particulate matter by over 70%.
-This is great news for those commercial vehicle bellowing out thick black soot that’s polluting our atmosphere.
-The black soot residue which is a permanent fixture on most vehicles disappears after a few hundred kilometres.
+Fuel consumption has shown a reduction of over 30%.
+The most desirable outcome was the reduction in exhaust emissions, and particulate matter by over 80%.
+The usual, black soot residue which is a permanent fixture on most vehicles disappear after a few hundred kilometres.
 A definite increase in performance has also been noted.

 What does a catalyst do?
 A catalyst is a chemical compound that acts to speed up a reaction, but in the process is not itself changed.
 Therefore the catalyst, at the end of the reaction, is free to act again to assist another reactant through the reaction.

 Catalysts work by lowering the energy barrier between the reactants and the products.
 In this case:

 Where it normally takes a tremendous amount of energy to convert reactants to products - the addition of a catalyst can decrease the amount of energy required, and speed the reaction up!
 Speeding up the reaction means that more hydrogen is produced at a greater rate.

 2[H2O] + CATALYST+ ENERGY = 2H2 + O2 + CATALYST

 Energy Transformation process.
 To accomplish useful work, the chemical energy must be converted to kinetic energy.
 Again the quandary lies in the fuel’s inability to efficiently deliver such a direct conversion.
 Internal combustion engines therefore rely on a 2-stage conversion process: